 Due to the beginning of the pandemic I couldn’t continue my travels and decided to stay on Koh Tao.
 All the dive schools closed, weeks turned into months and I started making friends.
 Most of them: divers.
 However diving wasn’t really a thing then as no one could go out on the boat due to C-restrictions.

 When the restrictions got lifted the dive schools reopened and my friends went back into the water.
 Something inside of me said: Linda, do the full program.
 Learn more about the academics and give it a try with the open water.

-With the open water being such a positive experience I then started with the advanced adventurer right after.
+With the open water being such a positive experience I then started with the Advanced Adventurer right after.
 I learned to dive at night, at wrecks, to navigate underwater and to improve my buoyancy.
-Instead of 18 metres I was now allowed to go down to 30 metres.
+Instead of 18 meters I was now allowed to go down to 30 meters.